abrahamfx/JS-Fundamentals/README.md

 5. task 4 - concatinating string inut arguments
 6. Task 5 - converting arguments into an integer.
 7. Task 6 - using for loop
+9. Task 9 - using 2d for loop